Last Updated On October 13th, 2018

 All of these mattresses are high-quality products, but their differences set them apart and meet different needs of discerning consumers.
 We’ll take a look at their construction and materials to see which is right for you.
 Keep in mind that once you receive it, test it extensively to see whether it is the right one for you or not.
 Most vendors and manufacturers offer lengthy trial periods because it takes a while to really learn the feel of a mattress.
 Without further ado let’s take a look at some of the best soft mattresses available today.

 Best Price Mattress 12-Inch (Memory Foam)

 This plush mattress comes from Best Price, a leading manufacturer and online retailer in the bed and mattress industry.
-Their 12-inch memory foam mattress is exceptionally plush, with an entire foot of solid foam for a softer sleep.
+Their 12-inch soft memory foam mattress is exceptionally plush, with an entire foot of solid foam for softer sleep.
 The mattress consists of three layers: a 2.5-inch top layer of memory foam, a 3-inch layer of “Super Soft Pressure Relief” foam, and 6 inches of high-density polyurethane base foam.